TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 `flex-grow` expects a single number as it's value, and that number is used as the flex-item's "growth factor".
 When we applied `flex: 1` to every div inside our container, we were telling every div to grow the same amount.
 The result of this is that every div ends up the exact same size.
 If you go back to our example from earlier and add `flex: 2` to just one of the divs, then that div would grow `2x` the size of the others.

-Here's that example, with the `flex` shorthand spelled out completely.
+In the following example the `flex` shorthand has values for `flex-shrink` and `flex-basis` specified with their default values.

 ~~~html
 <div class="flex-container">